pkulchenko/fullmoon/README.md

   specifying `ContentType` as one of the options sets the `Content-Type` header for the generated content.
 Two templates (`500` and `json`) are provided by default and can be overwritten.

-- `makePath(route[, parameters])`: creates a path from either a route name or a path string by populating its parameters using values from the parameters table (when provided).
-  The path doesn't need to be just a path and can be a URL as well.
-  [Optional parts](#optional-parameters) are removed if they include parameters that are not provided.

-- `makeUrl([url,] options)`: creates a URL using the provided value and a set of URL parameters provided in the `options` table: scheme, user, pass, host, port, path, and fragment.
-  The `url` parameter is optional; the current request URL is used if `url` is not specified.
-Any of the options can be provided or removed (using `false` as the value).
-For example, `makeUrl({scheme="https"})` sets the scheme for the current URL to `https`.

 - `serveResponse(status[, headers][, body])`: sends an HTTP response using provided `status`, `headers`, and `body` values.